 There are many types of SCADA systems, and they can be used to manage any type of equipment.
 Most commonly, they automate complicated industrial processes where manual monitoring and control by human staff just isn't feasible.

 Companies in numerous industries use these systems to automate complex industrial processes, detect and correct problems, and measure trends over time.
 Some of these industries include industrial plants, water and waste control, energy, oil and gas refining, transportation, and telecom.

 These systems provide companies monitoring and control applications by collecting and analyzing real-time data.
 Though not all SCADA systems are equipped for controlling functions, they are still referred to as SCADA systems.

-The four functions performed by a SCADA system are:
+The four functions performed by a SCADA network are:

 Networked data communication

 SCADA systems are comprised of many SCADA devices.
-Most commonly, these include: Remote Terminal Units (RTUs), sensors, control relays, SCADA master units, and communication channels.
+Most commonly, these include: Remote Terminal Unit (RTU), sensors, control relays, SCADA master units, and communication channels.

-Included in a modern SCADA system are input/output signal hardware, networks, a HMI (Human-Machine Interface), controllers, communication, a database, and software.
+Included in a modern SCADA system are input/output signal hardware, networks, a Human-Machine Interface (HMI), controllers, communication, a database, and software.

 Sensors and control relays are very simple electric devices that can't generate or interpret protocol communication on their own.

 Your monitoring system needs a way to collect this data and report it to you in a meaningful way.